What is liposuction?

 What to expect during liposuction?

-Liposuction involves injecting the treatment area with a solution containing anaesthetic and medicine to reduce blood loss, bruising and swelling.
-The fat cells are then broken up using high-frequency vibrations, a weak laser pulse or a high-pressure water jet.
+At the start of the procedure, the treatment area is injected with a specialist solution containing anaesthetic and medication to help reduce blood loss, bruising and swelling.
+Fat cells are then gently broken down using advanced techniques, which may include high-frequency vibrations, a weak laser pulse or a high-pressure water jet.

-This usually takes 1 to 3 hours.
-Most people need to stay in hospital overnight to be monitored.
-If you had a general anaesthetic, someone would need to drive you home and stay with you for the first 24 hours.
+The procedure typically takes 1 to 3 hours, depending on the areas being treated.
+Most patients stay overnight in hospital for monitoring.
+If you had a general anaesthetic, you will need someone to drive you home and stay with you for the first 24 hours.

 Liposuction recovery

-You will need to avoid strenuous activity for up to 4 to 6 weeks (but walking and general movement should be fine).
+You will be advised to avoid strenuous activity for up to 4 to 6 weeks, although gentle movement such as walking is encouraged to aid circulation and recovery.

 What are the risks of Liposuction?